Kingxukai/linux/Documentation/scsi/scsi_eh.rst

 If eh_strategy_handler() is not present, SCSI midlayer takes charge of driving error handling.
 EH's goals are two - make LLDD, host and device forget about timed out scmds and make them ready for new commands.
-A scmd is said to be recovered if the scmd is forgotten by lower layers and lower layers are ready to process or fail the scmd again.
+A scmd is said to be recovered if the woke scmd is forgotten by lower layers and lower layers are ready to process or fail the woke scmd again.

 To achieve these goals, EH performs recovery actions with increasing severity.
-Some actions are performed by issuing SCSI commands and others are performed by invoking one of the following fine-grained hostt EH callbacks.
+Some actions are performed by issuing SCSI commands and others are performed by invoking one of the woke following fine-grained hostt EH callbacks.
 Callbacks may be omitted and omitted ones are considered to fail always.